 "Now more than ever, we need qualified leaders in Springfield to help

 lead us through times of crisis.
 I have the experience necessary to create innovative solutions and bring people together.
-A vote for me will mean prioritizing the values that Springfield residents hold dear — family, hard work, and strong communities." -Kori Rodley
+I will will prioritize the values that Springfield residents hold dear — family, hard work, and strong communities." - Councilor Kori Rodley

 When I came to Springfield, I fell in love with my neighborhood’s wide streets, well-laid sidewalks, nearby parks, and the array of different folks who live in our neighborhood--from young families with children riding their bikes to elder neighbors checking in on stray cats.
 My work on City of Springfield Budget Committee has given me a first-hand opportunity to get to know the public safety, fire, and ambulance departments and meet many of the dedicated people delivering these important services, as well as learn the process for prioritizing, funding and delivering service.
 As past Chair of the Equity and Access Advisory Board of Lane County, I’ve worked to create and maintain fairness and access for county-wide services including evaluating any barriers or biases to people accessing health and human services, public safety, and emergency management.

-People want to live and work in Springfield.
-With our growing businesses and friendly, diverse and walkable neighborhoods, along with committed public schools, Springfield is a hometown of choice for people of all ages and backgrounds.
+The effects of the pandemic--including job loss, increased expenses, and increased challenges for many in being able to pay rent and mortgage payments have made a tough situation even worse.
+Springfield is a hometown of choice for people of all ages and backgrounds.
 Unfortunately, we have not invested enough in supporting affordable home ownership, encouraging first-time home buyers, and keeping housing affordable for long-time residents.

 I believe no one should be shut out of our city by over-priced housing.
 My work with Community Development Block Grants (CDBG) has taught me the value of creative problem-solving and supporting innovative partnerships in planning and building.
 We need to make development affordable and accessible.